speckysimon/ai-fitness-coach/QUICK_RUN.md

 Essential terminal commands to get the AI Fitness Coach app up and running.

+## 📋 New Session Startup

+**At the start of each coding session**, load project context by reading:
+- See `STARTUP_COMMAND.txt` for the copy-paste command
+- See `SESSION_STARTUP.md` for detailed explanation

+This ensures you understand:
+- Current TODO items and priorities
+- Project structure and architecture
+- Port configuration (Frontend: 3000, Backend: 5001)
+- Recent changes and updates

 ## Full Command (Copy & Paste)

 ### First Time Setup